jdormansteele/BMP280-WeeWX/README.md

 # BMP280-WeeWX
-Service definition to add BMP280 pressure sensor as data source for WeeWX weather station software.
+Service definition to add a BMP280 pressure sensor as a secondary data source for WeeWX weather station software running on a Raspberry PI 3b+.